 Ricotta is originally an Italian cheese with a mild, milky flavor appropriate for both sweet and savory recipes.
 Traditionally, cheesemakers made fresh ricotta by heating whey until it thickens into soft, fluffy curds.
 Since it is made from whey, a by-product of the cheesemaking process, ricotta is not technically considered a cheese.
 Most people do think of it as a cheese anyway, though.

 Some cheesemakers still make ricotta from whey but some now make it from whole milk.
-The milk or whey for ricotta is traditionally from sheep's milk, but cow's milk ricotta is not uncommmon, especially in the US.
+The milk or whey for ricotta is traditionally from sheep's milk, but cow's milk ricotta is not uncommon, especially in the US.
 The milk or whey for ricotta is thickened by adding lemon juice, vinegar, buttermilk or rennet.
 Home cheesemakers often use the first three options, because they are easily found in stores.

 Step-by-Step visual instructions for making fresh ricotta at home

 There are three different types of ricotta that are sold most often stores.
-Fresh ricotta, Ricotta Infornata and Ricotta Salata.
+Fresh ricotta, Ricotta Infornata, and Ricotta Salata.